There are many different ways you can quit smoking. Learn about the different methods and work out which ones might work best for you.

 - reducing the number of cigarettes in your packet each day

-It's still a good idea to set a quit date and work towards that.
+It's still a good idea to set a date to quit smoking completely and work towards that, as evidence shows that even light smoking poses serious health risks, including cancer.
 Read more about cutting down to quit.

 Nicotine replacement therapy (NRT)